 Laws in some states provide greater protections than the FMLA by covering more workers, offering more time, or providing paid leave.
 There are also several state and local laws that guarantee workers access to pregnancy disability leave, to guarantee time off to prepare for and recover physically from giving birth, or to paid sick days, which in some circumstances can be used for the birth of a new child.
 You should also consult your employer’s specific leave policies.

-Learn More About What Maternity or Paternity Leave You're Entitled To
+RELATED: What Maternity Leave or Paternity Leave Am I Entitled To?